-Despite the stigma attached to the short-term lending industry a lot of people realise that they can be useful to those in trouble and stop them racking up unauthorised overdraft charges or late payment fines.
+Despite the stigma attached to the short-term lending industry a lot of people realize that they can be useful to those in trouble and stop them from racking up unauthorized overdraft charges or late payment fines.

-These types of loan are also taken out by people who have a less than perfect credit rating which stops them being able to take advantage of other types of finance such as a bank loan.
+These types of loans are also taken out by people who have a less than perfect credit rating which stops them from being able to take advantage of other types of finance such as a bank loan.

 How Short-term Loans affect your Credit Score?

 Many people with a poor credit score are desperate to improve it and therefore gain lower interest rates or increase the limit on their lines of credit.
 Having a poor credit score can affect big decisions such as being approved for a mortgage, car lease, or even a new job, so having a good credit rating is vital.

 The question is – can taking out a short term loan really improve your credit score?

 Well, the good news to those of you who have a poor credit rating is yes, short term loans can improve your credit rating if they’re used correctly.

 If you find yourself without the funds to pay bills, rent, or other expenses, taking out a short term loan can help you cover the costs without the companies you’re paying ever needing to know you don’t have the money.